nickbonn/MANA-Poll/README.md

 >As a student, I want to be able to view and answer questions so I can show my understanding and participate in class.

+>As a student, I want to be able to interact with questions from multiple classes without switching platforms.

 >As a teacher, I want to be able to instantly ask students questions in order to see if they are learning and to make sure they are participating in class.

 >As a teacher, I want to be able to view the results of a clicker question to see if the students understand the content or if I need to review the topic.